Loading

 Finding Deflection Equations: Double Integration Method

-There are three major ways to calculate the deflection equations, but the most convenient is the Double Integration Method.
+There are three main ways to calculate the deflection equations, but the most convenient is the Double Integration Method.

 Using the bending moment equation you created from the Macaulay's theorem, integrating it once gives you the slope equation and integrating a second time gives you the deflection equation.
 The formulas are given by: